 The famous cross above Pepperdine reminds students of the significance of faith at the University.
-Associate Chaplain Peter Walton said Seaver 200 is a core element of the student experience.
+Assistant Chaplain Peter Walton said Seaver 200 is a core element of the student experience.
 Photo by Abby Wilt

 Faith on campus is a core part of Pepperdine’s mission, and Seaver 200 brings that to life, Associate Chaplain Rachel Collins said.